Badenoch criticises Tory plotters but does not rule out leadership bid

 The Business Secretary said the speculation was ‘all a distraction’.

-Kemi Badenoch has criticised Conservative plotters for “stirring” by suggesting she could replace Rishi Sunak – but did not rule out a future leadership bid.
+Kemi Badenoch has hit out at Conservative plotters for “stirring” by suggesting she could replace Rishi Sunak – but did not rule out a future leadership bid.

-The Business Secretary, who has emerged as the favourite Cabinet minister in polling of Tory members, said speculation about her ambitions was “all a distraction”.
+The Business Secretary, who has emerged as the favourite potential candidate in polling of Tory members, said speculation about her ambitions was “all a distraction”.

 Touring broadcast studios on Sunday, she insisted those mentioning her name were not her friends.